intel-secl/utils/tools/ansible-role/README.md

         > **Note:** A security bug related to UEFI Secure Boot and Grub2 modules has resulted in some modules required by tboot to not be available on RedHat 8 UEFI systems.
 Tboot therefore cannot be used currently on RedHat 8.
 A future tboot release is expected to resolve this dependency issue and restore support for UEFI mode.

-   b. **Secure Key Caching, SGX Attestation Kubernetes, SGX Attestation Openstack, SGX Orchestration Kubernetes, SGX Orchestration Openstack and Skc No Orchestration Usecases**
+   b. **Secure Key Caching, SGX Attestation Kubernetes, SGX Orchestration Kubernetes and Skc No Orchestration Usecases**
       * Supported Hardware: Intel® Xeon® SP products those support SGX
       * BIOS Requirements: Intel® SGX-TEM BIOS requirements are outlined in the latest Intel® SGX Platforms BIOS Writer's Guide, Intel® SGX should be enabled in BIOS menu (Intel® SGX is Disabled by default on Ice Lake), Intel® SGX BIOS requirements include exposing Flexible Launch Control menu.
       * OS Requirements (Intel® SGX does not supported on 32-bit OS): Linux RHEL 8.2 / Linux Ubuntu 18.04 / Linux Ubuntu 20.04<br>